 Short squeezes can occur in any market that allows short-selling including commodities, futures, bonds, and currencies.
 Each market has different rules for short selling so the details may be different but the process is the same.

 Similarities and Differences Between Cash Debt and Short Positions

 In the case of a stock short sale, no payments are required to maintain the loan although interest may accrue.
-All that is required of the borrower is that the security be returned to the broker at some time in the future.
-With cash debt however, many different repayment options exist.
-A loan may have fixed interest payments with a balloon at the end of the term (such as a typical bond), or it may be amortized where principal is paid back continuously during the life of the loan (mortgages and consumer debt), or it could be “zero coupon” debt where the entire principal plus interest is payable at the end of the loan.
+All that is required of the borrower is that the security is returned to the broker at some time in the future.
+With cash debt, however, many different repayment options exist.
+A loan may have fixed interest payments with a balloon at the end of the term (such as a typical bond), or it may be amortized where the principal is paid back continuously during the life of the loan (mortgages and consumer debt), or it could be “zero-coupon” debt where the entire principal plus interest is payable at the end of the loan.